adeo/panda-lab/docs/src/configure/create-project.md

 # Firebase project

 ## Create a project
-Open the Firebase console and click on the button "CREATE NEW PROJECT" :
+Open the Firebase console and click on the button **CREATE NEW PROJECT**.

 ![image](/assets/firebase/firebase-create-new-project.png)

-Define the name of your project :
+Define the name of your project.

 ![image](/assets/firebase/firebase-create-new-project-name.png)

 Download and install the [Firebase CLI](https://firebase.google.com/docs/cli)

-Configure your credentials :
+Configure your credentials.
 ```bash
 firebase login
 ```